Multi-Modal Artificial Intelligence of Embryo Grading and Pregnancy Prediction in Assisted Reproductive Technology: A

 \subsection{Embryo grading}

-Embryo grading plays a crucial role in ART.
-By carefully evaluating the morphological characteristics of embryos, this process helps clinicians to select the most promising embryos for transfer, thereby significantly improving the success rate of IVF.
-Traditionally, embryo grading mainly relies on the manual observation of embryo images by embryologists and a comprehensive score based on a series of morphological indicators, such as cell number, cell size uniformity, integrity of the zona pellucida, and the degree of fragmentation.
-With the rapid development of computer vision technology, AI-based embryo grading methods have gradually become a research hotspot.\\ Depending on the type of input data, the embryo grading tasks can be divided into two main categories: grading based on static embryo images and grading based on temporal embryo images.
+Embryo grading is a critical step in ART.
+By assessing morphological features, it enables the selection of embryos with the highest implantation potential, thereby improving IVF success rates.
+Traditionally, grading has relied on manual evaluation by embryologists using criteria such as cell number, size uniformity, zona pellucida integrity, and fragmentation.
+With advances in computer vision, AI-based grading methods are now emerging as a promising research direction.\\ Depending on the type of input data, the embryo grading tasks can be divided into two main categories: grading based on static embryo images and grading based on temporal embryo images.
 The former is usually evaluated using a single image of an embryo developing to a specific stage, such as day 5.
 While the latter analyzes image sequences of the embryo at multiple consecutive time points, such as day 1 to day 5, to capture its dynamic development process.
-As shown in Fig. \ref{method}, in the "Task" column: Figure (a) corresponds to the embryo grading task based on the static cleavage stage image (day 3).
+As shown in Fig. \ref{method}, in the "Task" column: Fig. \ref{method}(a) corresponds to the embryo grading task based on the static cleavage stage image (day 3).
 Embryos are divided into four grades: A (high), B, C, and D (low).
 The higher the grade, the more regular the arrangement of cells in the embryo.
-Figure (b) corresponds to the embryo grading task based on the static blastocyst stage image (day 5).
+Fig. \ref{method}(b) corresponds to the embryo grading task based on the static blastocyst stage image (day 5).